exaFLOPsDenny/ESM3081/my_note/lec4.md

 > Leaf node: prediction

 Strength
 > extracted knowledge can be easily understood, interpreted, controlled by humans in the form of a readable decision tree
+> By seeing feature importance, we can see which feature is giving big effect

 - Finitely many different decision trees can exist.
 But too many possible tree can exist
     - Optimal algorithm generates all possible trees and choose the best one.